apahl/mol_frame/README.md

 # MolFrames

-Working with Pandas DataFrames that can handle chemical structures.
+Working with Dask and Pandas DataFrames that can handle chemical structures.

+**[Update 29-Jan-2018]**: The module has been rewritten to now handle **Dask** and Pandas DataFrames.
+Most functions and methods (except for the SDF reader) now return a MolFrame where the `data` object is a **Dask** DataFrame to allow handling of arbitrarily large files and datasets.
+To explicitly get a Pandas DataFrame, call `.compute()` on a MolFrame instance.

 ## Features:
 Output as sortable and optionally selectable HTML Tables: